-This assay employs the competitive inhibition enzyme immunoassay technique.
-The microtiter plate provided in this kit has been pre-coated with goat-anti-rabbit antibody.
-Standards or samples are added to the appropriate microtiter plate wells with an antibody specific for GH and Horseradish Peroxidase (HRP) conjugated GH.
-The competitive inhibition reaction is launched between with HRP labeled GH and unlabeled GH with the antibody.
-A substrate solution is added to the wells and the color develops in opposite to the amount of GH in the sample.
+This assay employs the quantitative sandwich enzyme immunoassay technique.
+Antibody specific for LH has been pre-coated onto a microplate.
+Standards and samples are pipetted into the wells with a Horseradish Peroxidase (HRP) conjugated antibody specific for LH.
+Following a wash to remove any unbound reagent, a substrate solution is added to the wells and color develops in proportion to the amount of LH bound in the initial step.
 The color development is stopped and the intensity of the color is measured.